Legacy4haks/Blooket-Cheats-Upgraded/README.md

 # blooket-cheats
-blooket  cheats, repost of 05 konz.
-Global cheats and all game cheats, get every blook
+blooket  cheats, a bit of 05 Konz cheats, some parts are glitchy because of missing code but the main cheats work.
+Has Global cheats and all game cheats, get every blook

 Instructions:
 go to "cheats file and click the square box then